dludgin/UFO-Data-Viz/README.md

 Dave - It is hard to say how much time was spent on this project because I put a considerable amount of time into a crash course in javascript and d3js.
 In total, I probably spent around 5-6 hours on initial designs and sorting through datasets.
 For programming, I spent around 30 hours going through tutorials, MIT workshops, and practice exercises.
 Then I spent approximately another 20-30 hours programming for the project and debugging.

-John - I likely spent 20-25 hours working on the HTML, CSS, and JavaScript styling of our interactive data visualization.
-Similar to Dave, I spent 5-6 years on design and 2-3 hours on data cleaning.
+John - I spent 20-25 hours working on the HTML, CSS, and JavaScript styling of our interactive data visualization.
+Similar to Dave, I spent 5-6 years on design exploration, ideation, and prototyping with an addition 2-3 hours spent on data cleaning.

 ## SOURCES